xxKeefer/ca-t2a1/DanielKeefer_T2A1.md

 ##### g.
 Design a schema using an Entity Relationship Diagram (ERD) appropriate for the database of _**Amazon**_ (assuming a relational database model).
 (50-100)
 [Click here for Daniel's ERD design for Amazon](https://dbdiagram.io/d/5f050b050425da461f04612b)

+**NOTE!** The relationships might be hard to see in the picture but if you click on the link *above* and got to the ERD online you can hover over tables or individual relationship lines to see the relation ship. dbdiagram.io use the 1 and * to denote 'one' and 'many', with many to many relations shown with the use of a joining table that is two, one-many relations.

 ![Potential ERD for Amazon](Amazon_.png)